 The unit test has been extended to check the reverse intersection

 (that is, both (w1,w2) and (w2,w1)).
 Also a test of consistency with the

 legacy implementation has been added when drift direction is +/-x.

 There is still a risk that the unit test is too self-righteous and fails to

-#4 Updated by Christopher Backhouse almost 3 years ago
+#4 Updated by Christopher Backhouse about 3 years ago

 DUNE SP FD.
 I have @table::dunefd_services in my fcl